cdsittampalam/documentation/docs/Deposit & Withdraw.md

 You set up a withdrawal transaction as a trade initiator using the web app.
 To confirm that you want the transaction to happen, you can authorise it through the mobile app.

+### Qredo Fees

 Qredo charges fees to withdraw, including the Qredo fee and the miner's fee, The Qredo fee allows the management of Qredo wallets.
 While the miner's fee covers the work and resources they need to generate blocks on the underlying network.
-You are presented with details of these fees when you confirm the transaction.

-While the miner and Qredo fee is fixed for any withdrawal transaction, Qredo can periodically alter these fees.
+You are presented with details of these fees when you confirm the transaction.While the miner and Qredo fee is fixed for any withdrawal transaction, Qredo can periodically alter these fees.

 As a fund owner and member, you have the permission to withdraw money from Qredo.
 This permission is shown in the **Permissions** tab on the Settings section of your account.